 Deer Park St. Paddy’s 5k Run/Walk

-The Deer Park St. Paddy’s 5k features live Irish music to get everyone in the spirit, pucker up as you run beneath the "kiss me I'm Irish" arch.
+The Deer Park St. Paddy’s 5k features live Irish music to get everyone in the spirit, pucker up as you run beneath the on course kiss me I'm Irish arch.
 At the finish enjoy green soda pop, chocolate gold coins and more Irish inspired treats.
 The course weaves through the Deer Park Town Center and then onto the streets of the Village of Deer Park.
-The USATF certified 5k (3.1 mile) course is completely paved.
+The USATF certified 5k (3.1 mile) course is a completely paved course.
 All miles will be marked with a water stop along the way.
-Awards go to to the top 3 of each age category.
-For more information or to register, please visit the website.
-Register before March 14th and save.
+Awards will be awarded to to the top 3 of each age category.
+For more information or to register please visit the website.

 CITY: Deer Park